 apiVersion: v1 kind: Service metadata: name: cacheserver labels: app: cacheserver spec: clusterIP: None sessionAffinity: ClientIP selector: app: ncache ports: - name: management-tcp port: 8250 targetPort: 8250 - name: client-port port: 9800 targetPort: 9800 |

-Here it is named cacheserver.
-However, you can refer to it as appropriate for your configurations.
+It is named cacheserver here, but you can rename it according to your specific configurations.
 In this case, the “kind” is service.
-Furthermore, it contains the ports with the name and port numbers necessary for communication along with the discovery service.
-The “sessionAffinity” is set to the ClientIP – ensuring that the management and monitoring operations outside the Kubernetes cluster are sticky to one of the pods at the given time.
-After creating the YAML file, import this file through the wizard, and it automatically builds your cache discovery service, as shown in the image below.
+Furthermore, it contains ports with the name and port numbers necessary for communication along with the discovery service.
+The “sessionAffinity” is set to the ClientIP – ensuring that the management and monitoring operations outside the Kubernetes cluster are consistently directed to one of the pods at the given time.
+After creating the YAML file, import this file through the wizard, and it automatically builds your Cache Discovery Service, as shown in the image below.

-This step arranges the management and monitoring of operations outside the Kubernetes cluster.
-Any management operations taking place route through this gateway to this cache discovery service, and that would, in turn, help you manage and monitor all the underlying pods as well.
+This step arranges the management and monitoring operations outside the Kubernetes cluster.
+Any management operations taking place route through this gateway to this Cache Discovery Service, and that helps you manage and monitor all the underlying pods as well.

 To create the management gateway: